VerifiedGiveaways/vg/README.md

 - __Hosting__: Internet Computer

-# Developer Setup (MacOs or Ubuntu - does not work on Windows)
+# Developer Setup (macOS or Ubuntu - does not work on Windows)

 The setup instructions may seem long, but the goal is to make them complete.
 They should evolve with feedback.